maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-2.md

 "Finally, introduce real-world examples: 'A new **wave** of power-plant stadiums includes the Kaohsiung Stadium, **inaugurated** in 2009.
 It supplies power to the surrounding area when not **in use**.
 This is **proof** that a stadium can serve its city.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 14 words in two columns.
 For example: `word —— synonyms`."

 "End with a future-focused question: 'Besides **photovoltaic panels** and wind **turbines**, what other technologies could be used in stadiums to generate power?'"